syhunt/scantools/README.md

 This repository contains scripts (convertible into console apps) that can be used to perform application security scans.

+## Download

+Compiled binaries for Windows can be downloaded from the link below.

+* [Syhunt Community](http://www.syhunt.com/en/?n=Syhunt.DownloadHybridCE) (included as part of Syhunt Community)

 ## License & Credits

 Copyright (c) 2016 [Syhunt](http://www.syhunt.com/)